-1: SPI data transfer is completed
+1: SPI data transmission is completed

-The TRF bit is the Transmit/Receive Complete flag and is set to 1 automatically when an SPI data transfer is completed, but must cleared to 0 by the application program.
+The TRF bit is the Transmit/Receive Complete flag and is set "1" automatically when an SPI data transmission is completed, but must set to "0" by the application program.
 It can be used to generate an interrupt.